Proofreading for independent, self-publishing authors

 What might a style sheet look like?

-You can see a sample of a style sheet by visiting my dedicated Authors page.
+You can see a sample of a style sheet by visiting my dedicated Self-publishers page.
 Scroll down to the heading “Want to see a style sheet?”.

 And if you’re a new proofreader or writer and you’d like a Word template for your individual use, feel free to download my sample style sheet.
 You can tweak it so that it meets your own needs.
 (I'm happy for this sample to be shared, too, as long as the appropriate url-linked attribution is given).